jordanch/quiz-app/README.md

     - State management and reducers
     - Improve end-to-end tests with mock data that can be asserted
 - The app could benefit from further styling to make it more "productised"; some styles are in stylesheets and some are taking advantage of material-ui's withStyles utility which injects into <head>.
 With more time I'd like to use styled-components across the board, to contain style and behaviour.

+# Setup

+Note: Developed and tested using Node.js v8.11.1 and NPM v5.6.0 - please use the same versions.

+## Install dependencies

+1. `cd` into root dir
+2. `npm install`

+To run development build:

+1.  `npm run start` to run development build

+Or run production build:

+1.  `npm run build` to build for production
+2. `cd build`
+3. Serve files with webserver from here.
+I like to use serve. `npm i -g serve` then `serve .`

+# Tested on

+- Chrome v68 on Mac
+- Chrome v68 on iPhone 6